cilium/cilium.io/CONTRIBUTING.md

 In order to be listed on the [Cilium Labs Page](https://cilium.io/labs), the following requirements must be met:

 - The PR adding the lab needs to be approved by a Cilium Committer
-- The lab should focus on the open source project
+- The lab must focus on the open source project
 - The lab must be solely about the Cilium project and/or related sub-projects
 - The lab must put the project in a positive light